chills-7-ds/python-crafting-grounds/00_basics/02_banksim/README.md

 ---
 # Extended Project Docs on Notion
-* For behind-the-scenes thought processes((hints, expected output, aha moments)), future improvements, project roadmap, and helpful resources and references, check out the dedicated Notion site: https://dramatic-psychology-0d8.notion.site/bank-simulator-doc-bts-20b03656c6c38021bd4df92060370b65?source=copy_link
+* For behind-the-scenes thought processes((hints, expected output, aha moments)), future improvements, project roadmap, and helpful resources and references, check out the dedicated Notion site: https://dramatic-psychology-0d8.notion.site/bank-simulator-doc-bts-20b03656c6c38021bd4df92060370b65?source=copy_link (i also included my own terminal output so do check it out)

 **See you in the next one!** 🧠💸